dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/01-upgrading-to-v1.8.md

 - Spaces in a model name make it impossible to `--select` the model name because the argument gets split into pieces over spaces very early in the pipeline.
 - Most warehouses do not accept a table, or other object, with a space in its name.

+To upgrade, replace any spaces in the model file name with an underscore and update any associated YAML that contains the model name to match.
+You can keep spaces in the database table name by configuring a (https://docs.getdbt.com/docs/build/custom-aliases#usage)[custom alias].

 ## Quick hits

 - [Global config flags](/reference/global-configs/about-global-configs) are deprecated from the [`profiles.yml`](/docs/core/connect-data-platform/profiles.yml) file and should be moved to the [`dbt_project.yml`](/reference/dbt_project.yml).